Social Media, How Do You Serve Me? Let Me Count the Ways

 This is linked to Google results and brand awareness.
 You get ranking by getting a strong social media presence.
 You get a strong social media presence through the quality of content you deliver.

-Quality means Likes and shares.
-Likes and shares come from how pertinent (useful, fun, smart, touching, etc) your content is: images, infographics, jokes, videos, articles, etc. If you have a good number of them posted regularly (amount and age of relevant original content), if your audience reads them (time spent on-site per user) and talks about them (social media chatter: likes, shares, mentions), that adds up to your Google ranking.
+Likes and shares come from relevant images, infographics, jokes, videos, articles, etc. If you post regularly (amount and age of relevant original content), if your audience reads them (time on site per user), and if they’re talked about (likes, shares, mentions), that boosts your Google ranking.

 4. Potential customers see your social media as your reputation and trustworthiness